premthomas/keras-image-classification/README.md

 10. scikitlearn
 11. scipy

+NOTE: It is highly recommended that you install these libraries within your environment before you run the code files mentioned in section 7.
+Some of these may already be available with your current python distribution.

 ## 7. Basic code files
 Here is a list of the code files that were used and their functions:
   - CreateModel.ipynb: Your first step is to create a model.
 There are two ways of creating models.
 You could import a model programmed in Keras directly (read this link for information on available models https://keras.io/applications/) or you could create your own model.
 In this case, we will be creating our own model using InceptionV3 as the base.
 The reason in doing so is that most models work with RGB images only and not with Grey-scale.
 There are a few variables that you will have to change: